mrommel/Colony/README.md

 - [Defect] dialogs not centered in landscape mode
 - [Defect] river should end at first ocean
 - [Defect] Coins in level 1&2
+- [Defest] objects are visible until first move of unit
+- [Defect] city banner is on top of ???

 ## Done
+- pirates only follow units in sight
+- add zone of control to map and also display it
+- reefs as obstacles
 - rough terrain + mountain => terrain and not feature
 - less deserts
 - add tradeing ship unit that moves from city to city